All About PLC Analog Input and Output Signals and Programming

 Many people struggle with analog signals in PLC programming.
 The wiring and how to use an analog input or output in your PLC program can be tricky.
 Most often you will see digital example PLC programs and in my Structured Text Tutorial most of the examples are digital programs.

 I’m writing this article because many of you wanted to learn how to use analog signals in PLC programming.
+Analog signals are used widely in PLC programs but also often used in a SCADA system.
 So how do you connect that 4-20mA analog transmitter to your PLC and use it in your PLC program?
 How do you scale an analog signal in Function Block Diagram?
 This article will give you answers to this and much more.